Best Banks in USA for International Students

 What is a Student Account in US Banks?

+A student bank account in the USA is designed for students or young adults studying at US universities.
+Students aged 17-24 can open bank accounts in USA.
 Applicants can either open their accounts right after their student visa applications are approved.
 Or they can also visit the US branches to open their accounts.
 Until applicants open their savings or checking accounts, they can use forex cards for transactions in the US.

 Types of Student Accounts in USA

 As mentioned, there are two types of student accounts, and both of them have different features which may vary from one another.
-Here is a difference between the two types of bank accounts international students can open while studying in USA:
+Here is a difference between the two types of accounts that international students can open while studying in USA:

-Features |
+| Features |

 Checking Account for International Students in USA |